 Department.

 The department chairperson shall convene the Department Promotion Committee to consider all applications for promotion in the department.
 This committee shall consist of the tenured faculty in the department.
-If there are fewer than three persons from the applicant’s department or program qualified to serve on the departmental reviewing committee, a number of faculty members from outside the department sufficient to compose a departmental committee of three will be selected randomly by the dean of the academic college.
+If there are fewer than three persons from the applicant’s department or program qualified to serve on the departmental reviewing committee, a number of faculty members from outside the department sufficient to compose a departmental committee of three will be selected by the dean of the academic college in consultation with the applicant.
 Faculty members qualified to be chosen for membership on the departmental committee are faculty members with tenure within the college with the rank of Associate Professor or Professor.
-The applicant and the department chair may each veto the selection of one committee nominee selected through the random-selection process.
+The applicant and the department chair may each veto the selection of one committee nominee selected through the selection process.

 However, if there is no department chair or if the chair is the applicant, the dean of the college and the applicant may each veto one nominee.

 The committee shall elect its own chairperson.
 Faculty members may not serve on the Department Promotion Committee during the year in which they are being considered for promotion.
-The committee shall vote "for" or "against" promotion and shall rank all applicants within each academic rank.
+The committee shall vote "for" or "against" promotion.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas relevant to promotion and tenure with suggestions for improvement.

 The committee shall forward its recommendations and written justifications to the department chairperson.
 The department chairperson shall make a recommendation and notify the applicant of the departmental recommendations if requested by the applicant.
 The chairperson shall forward the complete application for promotion to the dean of the college by the second Friday in November.
 If the department chairperson is applying for promotion, then the Department Promotion Committee shall forward the candidate’s promotion application directly to the dean by the above date.